amit154154/CelebrityLook/README.md

 when $C_I$ is function to find clip similarity between to images and C is hyper-parameter when I used for the training equal to 0.7, for the best results for balance between the similarity to the input image and similarity for the text input.

+##TBD:

+1. upload the training code for  finding optimal C.
+2. implement the paper ["Filtering, Distillation, and Hard Negatives for Vision-Language Pre-Training" ](https://arxiv.org/abs/2301.02280) (2023), for the distiil clip image encoder and distl it again, train again the mapper.